alexisgaillard/Stylus-grid/README.md

   deepness = 6 //define the number of decimals on the percentage's width values
 ```

-A shortand to control responsivness will follow soon.
+A shortand to control responsive features will follow soon.

 ## Credits